Dec1o/BackEnd_Stock/README.md

-# Todas as rotas protegidas exigem token JWT no header:
+# All protected routes require JWT token in the header:

-Authorization: Bearer <seu-token>
+Authorization: Bearer <your-token>